avrilcoghlan/LittleBookofRBioinformatics/src/chapter3_answers.rst

 not be *Chlamydia trachomatis* sequences – they could just be sequences for which the NCBI sequence record contains the phrase "Chlamydia trachomatis" somewhere.

+Q4. *How many nucleotide sequences are there from the bacterium Chlamydia trachomatis in the RefSeq part of the
+    NCBI Sequence Database?*

+To answer this, you need to go to www.ncbi.nlm.nih.gov and select "Nucleotide" from the drop-down list at the top of the webpage, as you want to search for nucleotide sequences.

+Then in the search box, type "Chlamydia trachomatis"[ORGN] AND srcdb_refseq[PROP] and press 'Search'.

+Here [ORGN] specifies the organism, and [PROP] specifies a property of the sequences (in this case that they belong to the RefSeq subsection of the NCBI database).

+At the top of the results page, it should say "Results: 1 to 20 of 29 sequences" [as of 19-Feb-2011].
+As for Q3, if you try this again in a couple of months, the number will probably be higher, due to extra sequences added to the database.

+Note that the sequences in Q3 are all *Chlamydia trachomatis* DNA and RNA sequences in the NCBI database.
+The sequences in Q4 gives the *Chlamydia trachomatis* DNA and RNA sequences in the RefSeq part of the NCBI database, which is a subsection of the database for high-quality manually-curated data.

+The number of sequences in RefSeq is much fewer than the total number of *C. trachomatis* sequences, partly because low quality sequences are never added to RefSeq, but also because RefSeq curators have probably not had time to add all high-quality sequences to RefSeq (this is a time-consuming process, as the curators add additional information to the NCBI Sequence records in RefSeq, such as references to papers that discuss a particular sequence).

 Contact
 -------